spacetimeengineer/mupy/README.md

 ### Goals

-- Handle parameterization better and cleaner.
+- Handle parametrization better and cleaner.

 ### Lessons
-- Abandond local modularity clause in favor of Why did with the creation of family codes did things need to be modular genrally.
-Hell, even 3D printed guitar picks should be given thier own systems codes since the system was built to handle it.
+- Abandon local modularity clause in favor of Why did with the creation of family codes did things need to be modular generally.
+Hell, even 3D printed guitar picks should be given their own systems codes since the system was built to handle it.

 ## Project μ

-The main thing about project mu was that the realization set in and said it wasnt just about modularity anymore, it was about manufacturing anything, even if they were oneoffs.
+The main thing about project mu was that the realization set in and said it wasn't just about modularity anymore, it was about manufacturing anything, even if they were one offs.

 ![Alt Text](resources/model_0.png)